-Our Philosophy: Samford Psychology is a client-centred psychology practice providing people with high quality, effective and affordable therapy in a relaxed, comfortable environment.
+Our Philosophy: Samford Psychology is a client-centred Clinical Psychology practice providing people with high quality, effective and affordable therapy in a relaxed, comfortable environment.

-The practice is located in a beautiful old Queenslander cottage in a garden setting, that is shared by a nursery, gift-shop, café and other health-service providers such as yoga, Pilates, massage therapy, and day spa.
-The relaxing environment provides people with the opportunity to settle before and after therapy sessions by wandering amongst plants, sitting contemplating the dam and waterlilies, browsing the gift-shop or sharing a coffee with a support person or on their own.
+Further down into the Centre, clients and staff can wander through a garden setting, home to a nursery, gift-shop, café and other health-service providers such as yoga, Pilates, massage therapy, and day spa.
+This relaxing environment provides people with the opportunity to settle before and after therapy sessions by wandering amongst plants, sitting contemplating the dam and waterlilies, browsing the gift-shop or sharing a coffee with a support person or on their own.